 Sleeping in until noon.
 Spoiling the grandkids with gifts and freshly baked cookies.
 Traveling around Western Europe to sip wine and eat croissants.
 Many people dream about how their retirement years will play out.
 These goals are 100% attainable—as long as retirees have saved enough during their working years.

-Unfortunately, not all Americans know what to expect for the cost of living during their retirement years.
-They aren’t sure how to budget for typical retirement expenses like housing and transportation, let alone a flight to France or a never ending stash of cookie dough for the grandchildren.
+Unfortunately, not all Americans know what to expect when it comes to cost of living during their retirement years, and they may not know how to budget for typical expenses in retirement like housing and transportation.
+It can be difficult to transition from a saving mindset to spending, once you’ve stopped working.